WICG/display-locking/explainers/update-rendering.md

 `content-visibility: hidden` may cause layout changes that need to be updated (e.g. containment may be turned off).

+### Performance Potential

+One of the benefits of this feature comes from the fact that the work can be delayed until later.
+This is, of course, already possible via properties such as `display: none` and `content-visibility: hidden`.
+This means, on its own, this benefit is not sufficient to justify adding a new attribute.

+However, consider how a page with `display: none` would typically work:
+1. The user navigates to the page, which loads, parses, and renders all of the DOM.
+2. DOM that is styled with `display: none` does not generate layout boxes, which means that rendering work like layout and painting is skipped.
+3. Sometime later, a user action, for example, causes the page to remove `display: none` style from some large subtree.
+4. At this point, the user agent renders the full subtree synchronously.

+This process is similar for `content-visibility: hidden` subtrees.

+The synchronous rendering could cause jank, since the amount of work is dependent on the DOM and that work must be done synchronously.
+The key observation here is that some time may pass between initial load and when the page would like to display hidden content.
+This naturally leads to a proposal: let's use that time to render the hidden content incrementally without causing jank.
+That way, when the page ultimately displays the content, the rendering cost is small.

+We need to be careful not to render all of `content-visibility: hidden` content though since we don't know whether the page intends to show it to the user at all.
+It is also unclear whether some content is more important, meaning we should do more rendering work in such subtrees even if we risk a small amount of jank.

+This leads us to the `renderpriority` attribute.
+It allows for the two behaviors we want: take the opportunity to use idle time for incremental rendering, and to let the page dictate the importance of each hidden content piece.
+The only heuristic here is how much work the User Agent will do, which should be left up to the implementation.

+Note that one can draw an equivalence to adding `content-visibility: auto` to items in a large list.
+The initial visible content is rendered, but the content off-screen remains unrendered.
+As the user continuously scrolls, more and more content enters the viewport and renders.
+This accomplishes two things: the initial load is significantly faster, since we only render on-screen items, and the progressive rendering of new content does not jank -- since it is rendered one item at a time.
+We have observed [substatial savings in performance](web.dev/content-visibility) in using this approach.
+The renderpriority attribute should allow similar performance gains for general content, the availability of which is not tied to the viewport intersection as is the case with `content-visibility: auto`.

 ### Notes and Clarifications
 * If the User Agent does not optimize the rendering of an element, by skipping